Kravuar/react-mui-strong-password-input/README.md

 |securityLevel|string|undefined|name of current security level|
 |satisfiedConditions|string[]|undefined|array of names of satisfied conditions|

-Main interface of the strong password input
+Main interface of the strong password input.
+Couldn't find a way to provide default values for the components -_-.
 ### StrongPasswordInput
 | Property | Type | Default | Description |
 |:---|:---|:---|:---|